junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean takes a deep breath, looking up.
 "It would be too easy for him to just die like this.
 I'm not done with torturing him yet.
 He should feel more pain, for everything he put me through."

-He glances between John and Martin, focusing on John, "We should take him home, so I can continue the punishment."
+He glances between John and Martin, focusing on his father, "We should take him home, so I can continue the punishment."

 John and Martin exchange a look.

 "No," Martin protests.
 "He's my property!"

 John turns to him.
-"My boy has a point, it's blood debt, he should be the one to decide his fate.
+"My boy has a point.
+It's blood debt; he should be the one to decide his fate.
 Besides, you don't *own* him.
-He came to the city, he's all of ours."
+He came to the city; he's all of ours."

 Martin scowls at him, shifting between John and Dean, eyes lingering on the bare angel.
 "Fine," he grits out at last.

 John regards the enslaving set the cellar has.
 "Mind if we take the cuffs and those things, too?
-It could come handy."
+It could come in handy."

 Martin glares at him harder, answering bitterly, "Sure."
 He stomps out.